Search

 This section doesn’t currently include any content.
 Add content to this section using the sidebar.

-The Silent Connection: Oral Health, Dementia, and Gum Disease: Free ebook offer
+The Silent Connection: Oral Health, Dementia, and Gum Disease

-The Silent Connection: Oral Health, Dementia, and Gum Disease: Free ebook offer
+The Silent Connection: Oral Health, Dementia, and Gum Disease

 Dementia is a growing health concern, with millions of people worldwide affected by the disease.
 While dementia is most commonly associated with memory loss, it can also have a significant impact on a person's oral health.
 Research has shown that there is a link between poor oral health, gum disease, and the development of dementia.
 The connection between oral health and dementia is not yet fully understood, but studies suggest that inflammation caused by gum disease may play a role in the development of dementia.
 In this blog post, we'll explore the relationship between oral health, gum disease, and dementia, as well as what you can do to protect your oral health and reduce your risk of developing dementia.